ChanduniNethmini/AI-Personal-Finance-Tracker/README.md

 ## Features

-- **Natural language interface**—just say "Paid rent $900" and it will log it for you.
+- **Natural language interface**—just say "I paid $900 for rent in April" and it will log it for you.
-- **Tracking your salary**—set your monthly income and keep an eye on it over time
+- **Tracking your salary**—set your monthly income/ salary and keep an eye on it over time
 - **Logging expenses**—log any expense by category with automatic date handling
 - **Check your balance**— You can ask how much you have left at any time.
 - **Spending breakdown** — see a summary of your spending by category with percentages
+- **Persistent storage** — all data is kept in a local db which is SQLite database As special features,
+- **Delete logged expenses** - you can delete incorrect expenses that already logged just saying,"Delete the expense of $100 for Fuel in May".
+- **Concecative month comparison** - say, compare the expenses that i made on April and May".
 - **Typewriter response effect** — responses come in letter by letter, just like ChatGPT
-- **Persistent storage** — all data is kept in a local SQLite database
+- **Saving Goals tracking** — Tell chat to set your financial goal and it will keep tracking your goal

 ---